Toronto District School Board

 Accommodations and modifications are both possible in French programs and must be put in place if the student’s learning needs require those steps.
 Please seek support from your school's Special Education team if needed.

 Students in French programs may experience learning challenges or demonstrate the need for some additional support in meeting the curriculum expectations for their grade level.
 Those learning needs can and will be supported within the program of their parent/guardian's choice (English program with Core French, French Immersion or Extended French).
-The most frequent and most effect supports will be delivered by the classroom teacher in an inclusive classroom setting.
+The most frequent and most effective supports will be delivered by the classroom teacher in an inclusive classroom setting.

 Including students with special education needs in French as a second language programsThe Ministry of Education policy document entitled Including Students with Special Education Needs in French As A Second Language Programs, 2015 states that “The foundational belief that all students can learn applies to students across all subjects and program areas.” (page 3).